 The University of Chicago Everyday Math program provides an exciting, hands-on approach that encourages children to think through mathematical experiences and develop deep, meaningful concepts in numeration, operations, patterns and functions, geometry, measurement, money, clocks, data collection, and analysis.
 The Southfield Math Specialist visits classrooms weekly to provide engaging and challenging math activities for students.

-The “Superkids” program by the Rowland Reading Foundation is a highly motivating program that provides a comprehensive and fluid curriculum in language and literacy, and emphasizes skills in listening, speaking, writing, and reading.
-Children are engaged with delightful characters, captivating songs and enriching activities while developing phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+The “Superkids” program by the Rowland Reading Foundation is a highly motivating program that provides a comprehensive and fluid curriculum in language and literacy, while emphasizing skills in listening, speaking, writing, and reading.
+Children are engaged with delightful characters, captivating songs, and enriching activities while developing phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 Children participate in hands-on, thematically-based activities to develop their understanding of the written and spoken language.
-Kindergarten students visit the library weekly for storytime with the Library Director.
+Kindergarten students visit the library weekly for story-time with our Library Director.

-The Science curriculum evolves from the premise that young children develop conceptual understandings of things they experience.
+The science curriculum evolves from the premise that young children develop conceptual understandings of things they experience.
 The science program encourages children to experiment, predict, organize data, classify data, sequence, describe, make conclusions, and solve problems.
 Teachers facilitate this process as it relates to themes of study such as plant life, animal life, natural habitats, astronomy, space, and magnetism.
-Children also visit the STEAM science lab once a month for a hands-on lesson with the Science Specialist.
+Children also visit the STEAM science lab monthly for a hands-on lesson with our Science Specialist.

-The kindergarten musical experience includes singing, movement, playing instruments, dancing, early music reading skills, listening skills, and music appreciation.
+Our Kindergarten musical experience includes singing, movement, playing instruments, dancing, early music reading skills, listening skills, and music appreciation.
 Students receive instruction three days a week from a certified music teacher who addresses national music learning standards in creative ways.
-They participate in holiday programs, Civilization Fair and the Kindergarten play which develops acceptance and self-confidence in their abilities to perform and enjoy music in their lives.
+They participate in holiday programs, Civilization Fair, and the Kindergarten play which develops acceptance and self-confidence in their abilities to perform and enjoy music in their lives.
 The children also study a “classical composer of the month” with the Southfield Orchestra Director.

 Technology is applied to learning in the classroom setting through the student use of science equipment (magnifying glasses, magnets, balances, etc.) and multimedia equipment (CD players, iPads, etc.).
-Children also visit the lower school computer lab 1-2 times each week to utilize software and support curriculum instruction in language, literacy, math, science, and social studies.
-Kindergarten classrooms are also equipped with a projector and interactive whiteboard to enrich classroom lessons.
+Children also visit the Lower School computer lab 1-2 times each week to utilize software and support curriculum instruction in language, literacy, math, science, and social studies.
+Kindergarten classrooms are also equipped with projectors and interactive whiteboards to enrich classroom lessons.
 Teachers are purposeful with technology experiences and encourage children to enjoy these opportunities with friends so that they build both cognitive and social skills.

 Kindergarten students receive instruction in French twice weekly from a fluent French teacher.
 The content- based program uses stories and music as contexts for language acquisition.
 Children develop primary oral skills and conversational French, as well as a beginning understanding of the written language through visual aids.